ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 ## Install Julia

+Some parts of ESMValTool are written in Julia, to be able to execute those parts a Julia installation is needed.

 Complete instructions for installing Julia can be found on the [Julia installation page](https://julialang.org/downloads/platform/#linux_and_freebsd).
 In this tutorial, we will use the following steps.